Megcsapottak rovat

 The Theory of Economic Behavior (A gazdaság viselkedésének elmélete) – Leonid Hurwicz

-Theory of Games (Játékelmélet) – S. Vajda
+Theory of Games (Játékelmélet) – S[teven] Vajda

 Sociology Learns the Language of Mathematics (A szociológia a matematika nyelvét tanulja) – Abraham Kaplan